AdobeDocs/analytics.en/help/analyze/activity-map/troubleshooting.md

   * Make sure that the `linkInternalFilters` variable is set to desired values.
 If a clicked link does not match internal filters, Activity Map considers it an exit link and does not collect data.
 * **Activity Map overlay running**: AppMeasurement does not track click data for your web page when the Activity Map overlay is enabled.

 Shows the browser parameters that are not compatible with the use of Activity Map.
-You should disable these settings.
+Adobe recommends disabling these settings.

 ## Chrome